Skip to content

 Parameter Sharing & Attention Optimizations

-Weight Tying Enabled: Empirical verification of VRAM reduction achieved by sharing the embedding matrix with the output language modeling head across different model dimensions.
-GQA Ratio: A dual-axis plot analyzing how sharing Key/Value heads across multiple Query heads (Grouped Query Attention) drastically reduces peak VRAM while maintaining hardware throughput.
+Weight Tying: Empirical verification of VRAM reduction achieved by sharing the embedding matrix with the output LM head across different model dimensions.

 VRAM Scaling Laws

-📏 Context Length Memory Tax 🧱 Model Capacity VRAM Heatmap
+Context Length Memory Cost Model Capacity VRAM Heatmap

 VRAM vs Context VRAM Capacity Heatmap